-Between COVID-19, wildfires and other devastating turns of events this year, 2020 has become a point in time that many are anxious to put behind them.
-Words like ‘challenging’, ‘game-changing’, and ‘ever-changing’ would describe 2020 mildly.
+Between COVID-19, wildfires and other events last year, 2020 has become a point in time that many are anxious to put behind them.
+Words like ‘challenging’, ‘game-changing’, and ‘ever-changing’ would describe the year mildly.

 It has, if nothing else, taught us many things, including resilience in the face of adversity.

 Information management professionals are applying what they’ve learned in their strategic roadmaps.
 This allows them to construct integrated information management plans that build in flexibility in anticipation of continuous change, enabling them to ensure optimal productivity throughout the pandemic and beyond.